kennethy/notes-goosgbt/README.md

 **One Domain Vocabulary**

 A class that uses terms from multiple domains might be violiating *context independence* (p55), unless it's part of a bridging layer.

+**The Tests Say...**

+Break up an object if it comes t oo large to test easily, or if its test failures become difficult to interpret.
+Then unit-test the new parts separately.

+When writing a test, we ask ourselves, "if this worked, who would know?"
+If the right answer to that question is not in the target object, it's probably time to introduce a new collaborator.

+When the test for an object becomes too complicated to setup - when there are too many moving parts to get the code into the relevant state - consider bundling up some of the collaborating objects.